 sigma = sigma_0 + k_y / np.sqrt(d)

-# Calculate required grain size from target strength
+# Back-calculate the grain size needed to achieve a target strength

 target_strength = 70 # MPa